-When in OFF position, ALL electrical equipment and electronics will be OFF except bilge pump.
-The bilge pump will operate automatically with the battery switch on the OFF position.
+When in OFF position, ALL electrical equipment and electronics will be OFF, except the bilge pump.
+The bilge pump will operate automatically with the battery switch in the OFF position.

-Switch must be in the ON position to allow the use of electrical components and to start the engines.
+Switch must be in the ON position to allow the use of electrical components and to start the engine.

-CAUTION: Stop engines before switching to the OFF position.
+CAUTION: Stop engine before switching to the OFF position.